Frostproof, Florida: Transportation

+Frostproof serves as the terminus of a branch of the short-line Florida Midland Railroad, which operates on the former Atlantic Coast Line Railroad's Haines City Branch.
+The CSX Auburndale Subdivision, which was originally the Seaboard Air Line Railroad subsidiary Florida Western and Northern Railroad had a station in nearby West Frostproof.

 Education

 The public schools in Frostproof are operated by the Polk County School Board.
 There are two schools in Frostproof: Frostproof Middle-Senior High School, and Frostproof Ben Hill Griffin Elementary School.
 The high school in Frostproof has won the state football championship four times—in 1974, 1992, 1999, and 2025 —and the state softball championship once, in 2006.